Chatbots in customer service - how much AI is behind them.

 How does a chatbot work?

 A chatbot is (as the name suggests) a robot for chatting.
-Similar to a normal employee, chatbots answer customer questions, such as questions about opening hours.
-Questions like these can be easily processed by the current AI according to previously defined parameters.
-In this case, the AI has less complex programming in the background than if it is already "machine learning".
-These chatbots often require less precise commands and can also respond to deviations from requests.
-For example, if you ask "Are you open tomorrow at 11:00?" instead of "What are your opening hours?", you will usually get more from a "machine-learning" AI than "I didn't understand your question.
-Please repeat the question."
-So if you're wondering how "smart" the chatbot you're writing to is - ask your questions a little differently.
+Similar to a normal employee, chatbots answer customer queries, such as questions about opening hours.
+Questions like these can be easily processed by current AI using pre-set parameters.
+In this case, the AI has less complex programming in the background than if it were already „machine learning“.
+These chatbots often require less precise commands and can also respond to deviations in queries.
+For example, if you ask: „Are you open tomorrow at 11:00 AM?“ instead of „What are your opening hours?“, you will generally get more from a „learning“ AI than an „I didn't understand your question.
+Please repeat the question.“ So, if you're wondering how „smart“ the chatbot you're writing with is, try phrasing your questions a little differently.

 Generative AI in ERP